GENI-NSF/geni-tools/README-omni.txt

    clearinghouse to report slivers, query for slivers, or query a list of aggregates; explicit CH calls and retrieving credentials is not effected. (#514)
+ - Added new options controlling what SSH keys are installed on compute resources.
+Default behavior is unchanged.
+These options control what users are created and SSH keys installed in new slivers from `createsliver` or `provision`, or when you update the installed users and keys using `performoperationalaction <slice> geni_update_users`.
+   If you supply the new option `--useSliceMembers` and your clearinghouse supports listing slice members (i.e. the new `chapi` type), then Omni will fetch the members of your slice from the clearinghouse and their public SSH keys, and send those to the aggregate to install on new compute resources.
+   By default, Omni will ''also'' read the users and SSH keys configured in your `omni_config` as usual, ''adding'' those users and keys to the set downloaded from the clearinghouse, if any.
+   You can skip reading the `omni_config` keys by supplying the new option `--ignoreConfigUsers`.
+   As before, `performoperationalaction` allows you to specify a file containing options with the `--optionsfile` option.
+If that file specifies the `geni_users` option, then that is the only set of users and keys that is supplied with `performoperationalaction`.
+   However, if you do not supply the `geni_users` option from a file, Omni uses the same logic as for `createsliver`, optionally querying your clearinghouse for slice members, and by default reading users and keys configured in your `omni_config`. (#491)

 New in v2.4: